hal313/featureswitch-js-functional-example/README.md

 * Typescript projects

 ## Usage
-It is best to consider this project a code playground where code is executed as changes are made.
+It is useful to consider this project a code playground where code is executed as changes are made.
 In all cases, the development dependencies will need to be installed:
 ```
 npm install
 ```